 Soy Canada supports the Canadian Grain Commission’s (CGC) accredited CIPRS program.
 Soy Canada strongly encourages the long-term maintenance of CIPRS and continuous improvement by the CGC.

 Soy Canada supports and encourages open, equitable, transparent and predictable domestic and international trade environments.
 Soy Canada supports the reduction and elimination of tariffs and the elimination of tariff escalation in international trade.
-The development and implementation of trade policy must aim to ensure the export of Canadian soybeans and soy products are competitive against other soybean exporting nations.
+The development and implementation of trade policy must aim to ensure the export of Canadian soybeans and soy products are competitive against other soybean exporting nations and other competing oilseeds.

 Maximum Residue Levels (MRLs)